sangwanaakanksha/personal_ai_tracker/README.md

 5. **User Management**: Develop user authentication and authorization mechanisms to support multiple users and ensure data privacy.
 6. **Integration**: Explore integrations with popular fitness tracking apps, nutrition databases, and other relevant services to enhance the functionality and value of the tool.

-## Getting Started

-To get started with the Personal AI Tracker project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/personal_ai_tracker.git`
-2. Set up the required dependencies and API credentials (instructions provided in the repository).
-3. Configure the necessary Google Cloud Storage buckets and upload your voice recordings.
-4. Run the project script to process the voice recordings and generate insights.
-5. Explore the generated transcriptions and processed data in the designated output files.

-Feel free to contribute to the project, provide feedback, and share ideas for improvement.